AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IQuery/AllElementsWithIDReference.md

 IQuery.AllElementsWithIDReference Method
 ========================================
-AutomationML 2.1 APIGets all the elements which are descendants of the provided CAEX object which use identifier references.
+Gets all the elements which are descendants of the provided CAEX object which use identifier references.
 Elements referencing the same ID are grouped together.
 Use this method to validate the existence of referenced IDs.
 If the *elementName* is set, only elements with the defined element name are considered.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)